New Student Registration: Religious Studies

 RELS 117 is a required first-year course for the 4-year Bachelor of Science in Nursing degree, and is normally restricted to students in that program.

 Upper-level Religious Studies courses do not require 100-level prerequisites.
-Typically 200-level courses require second-year status and 300-level courses normally require third-year status.
-However, first-year students intending to take upper-level RELS courses in future years are strongly advised to take 3 credits of introductory-level courses.
-RELS 254 - Islam is a 2nd term course that does not require second-year status for registration.
+Typically 200-level courses require second-year status and 300-level courses require third-year status.
+However, first-year students intending to take upper-level RELS courses in future years are strongly advised to take at least 3 credits of introductory-level courses.

 103 World Religions: What You Need to Know